-This Corporate Plan for Outback Stores Pty Ltd was prepared during 2023-24 and covers through to 2026-27, as required under subsection 95 (1) of the Public Governance, Performance and Accountability Act 2013.
-The Corporate Plan incorporates, and will build upon, Outback Stores' strategic and operational plans.
+This Corporate Plan for Outback Stores Pty Ltd was prepared during 2024-25 and covers through to 2027-28, as required under subsection 95 (1) of the Public Governance, Performance and Accountability Act 2013.
+The Corporate Plan incorporates and will build on Outback Stores' strategic and operational plans.

-Outback Stores is a Commonwealth owned company with an independent Board of Directors, providing retail management and support services to Indigenous owned stores.
+Outback Stores is an Australian government-owned Commonwealth company with an independent Board of Directors, providing retail management and support services to Indigenous-owned stores.